bergesinstitute/graf-method/book-1-unit-1.md

 we use the masculine version (even if there are 50 women and one man!).
 To be inclusive, we can use some gender-neutral formulas: *Nosotros y nosotras, nosotros/as* or *nosotr@s* are common ones.

-## Usted / Ustedes
+## Usted / ustedes

 We have a second-person formal pronoun that we use to express courtesy or respect.
-It has a second-person meaning, but it is conjugated in third person, since it comes from the old courtesy formula *Vuestra Merced* (*Your Mercy*).
-(We say *your mercy/your majesty/your honor is*—as opposed to *you are*.
+It has a second-person meaning, but it is conjugated in third person, since it comes from the old courtesy formula *vuestra merced* (*your mercy*).
+(We say *your mercy/your majesty/your honor is* — as opposed to *you are*.
 We'll do the same thing in Spanish when we learn the verbs.)

 # Verbs ser and estar (to be)

 ## Ser, present tense

-    Yo soy
+    yo soy

-    Tú eres
+    tú eres

-    Él/ella/usted es
+    él / ella / usted es

-    Nosotros/as somos
+    nosotros / nosotras somos

-    Vosotros/as sois
+    (vosotros/ vosotras sois)

-    Ellos/ellas/ustedes son
+    ellos / ellas / ustedes son

 ## Estar, present tense

-    Yo estoy
+    yo estoy

-    Tú estás
+    tú estás

-    Él/ella/usted está
+    él / ella / usted está

-    Nosotros/as estamos
+    nosotros / nosotras estamos

-    Vosotros/as estáis
+    (vosotros / vosotras estáis)

-    Ellos/ellas/ustedes están
+    ellos / ellas / ustedes están

 ## How to memorize the conjugations